qbradq/sharduo/README.md

 ## Next Milestone - Mining Vertical ##
 The next milestone set for ShardUO is to implement the Mining skill vertical including all features required to mine ore and smelt it into ingots.
+Many other basic supporting features are also slated before the first alpha including vendors, mounts, pack animals, and banking.

 ### Known Defects ###
 None currently.
 I should start using the issue tracker for this anyway.

 ### Required Features and Tasks ###
-* Refactor the DropTo method into an event
-* Stable Master NPC
 * Stable functionality
 * Claim functionality
 * Claim list GUMP